PI-Victor/servicedeskaid-legacy/README.md

 Service Desk Aid
 ==============
-Repository is now public and in progress
-More updates will follow

-Service desk aid is a service desk delivery tool for call centers and ops alike.
+Service desk aid is a service desk delivery tool in active development for call centers and ops alike.
 It incorporates a fast way to communicate, implements tools that allow you to template and document properly work done, tickets, and much more.
 You can share snippets, screen shots and other useful data.

 ####Credit to:
 [Flip Clock JS by @objectivehtml](http://flipclockjs.com/)